 Employers can choose to offer deductions, subsidies, or a combination of both.
-Also know that some cities and states require companies of a specific size to provide these benefits.
+Some cities and states require companies of a specific size to provide these benefits.
 Geographic areas that are subject to such mandates include:

 - Berkeley, California: Companies with 10 or more employees working at least 10 hours per week

 - San Francisco: Companies with 20 or more full-time employees working at least 10 hours per week

 - New York City: Companies with 20 or more full-time, non-union employees working at an average of 30 hours per week

 - Seattle: Companies with 20 or more employees working at least 10 hours per week

 - Washington, D.C.: Companies with 20 or more employees doing at least 50% of their work in the District

 Eligible expenses may include passes for buses, trains, trolleys, ferries, water taxis, subways, and parking fees.
 You may also be able to use commuter benefits to pay for vouchers, tokens, ridesharing, and vanpooling costs.

 Whether these benefits are extended in addition to the employee’s salary or as a pre-tax employee deduction, the employer can incur payroll tax savings.
 However, the Tax Cuts and Jobs Act disallowed individual tax deductions for expenses associated with transportation fringe benefits and some other commuting expenses.

 What if You Have Unused Funds?

 The federal tax code permits the exclusion of qualified commuter transit and parking expenses of up to $270 per month for each, for a total of $540, per IRS Publication 15-B. These amounts apply to tax years 2020 and 2021.
 If your monthly expenses are less than $270 for transit or parking expenses for the month, the unused portion will roll over to the following month.
-This pattern continues until you leave your job.
+This pattern will continue until you leave your job.

-Many transportation agencies made refunds during the first few months of COVID-19 for unused passes, although such refunds usually wouldn’t be available.
+Many transportation agencies gave refunds during the first few months of the COVID-19 pandemic for unused passes, although such refunds usually wouldn’t be available.

 What Happens When You Leave Your Job?